javascript-tutorial/en.javascript.info/1-js/02-first-steps/04-variables/article.md

 let user = 'John', age = 25, message = 'Hello';
 ```

-That might seem shorter, but we don't recommended it.
+That might seem shorter, but we don't recommend it.
 For the sake of better readability, please use a single line per variable.

 The multiline variant is a bit longer, but easier to read: